cobi-bike/DevKit/README.md

 ### On-bike testing

-If you don't own a COBI.vike yet, apply for a hardware development kit at [cobi.bike/devkit](https://cobi.bike/devkit) or purchase one at [get.cobi.bike](https://get.cobi.bike).
+If you don't own a COBI.Bike yet, apply for a hardware development kit at [cobi.bike/devkit](https://cobi.bike/devkit) or purchase one at [get.cobi.bike](https://get.cobi.bike).
 Afterwards, register as a developer to test your module on your bike.

 [<img src="resources/become-dev-btn.png" width="262px" alt="Become a developer button">](https://my.cobi.bike/developer)